-Get some neoprene in your life with a full breakdown of the best triathlon wetsuits for men.
+Get some neoprene in your life and conquer the water with a full breakdown of the best triathlon wetsuits for men.

 Swimming fast on race day means showing up to the pool or the lake and putting in the miles.

 But it also means picking out a wetsuit that maximizes your hard work in the water.

 After all, the right men’s tri wetsuit helps you swim with better body position, keeps you visible, and encourages better technique and faster swimming.

 When it comes to choosing the right wetsuit, things can quickly get complicated.

 There are a lot of different factors that come into play:

 Thickness.
 Wetsuits are all made principally of neoprene rubber.
 This material is buoyant and insulates the body, keeping you warm.
 Thickness does come with a cost, however, as a thicker wetsuit is stiffer and can restrict range of motion.

 Easy transitions.
 Races are often won or lost in the transitions.
 Look for a wetsuit that is easy to get in and out of, with a zipper on the back and transition panels on the ankles to help you fly out of the transition area.